 If you are able or want to reduce the impact of interest being added to your loan then you could consider a retirement interest only mortgage instead – these generally have lower rates of interest.

 Equity release could increase your income and savings, and this means your entitlement for means-tested benefits could change.
 If you receive the state pension this will not be impacted by taking equity release.
-There are other benefits though that will be affected your level of income and/or savings increasing., these include pension credit, universal credit and council tax reductions.
+There are other benefits though that could be affected by your level of income and/or savings increasing, these include pension credit, universal credit and council tax reductions.

 The cash lump sum released from your home is tax-free.
 However, if you decide to place this money in a savings account, secure a regular income through an annuity or make an investment, tax may then be payable on any interest, income or gains you receive.